dreamerscript/Trans-Index/README.md

 2. Explain the problem, making sure to include as much detail as possible.
 3. Include sources, images, or any other type of additional information that could help

 Corrections are heavily appreciated.
-If you would like to contribute and fix these issues yourself by committing to the repository, feel free to do so!
+If you would like to contribute to this repository, please contact me in one of the methods listed at the end of this file.
 Any help is appreciated.

 ## FAQ